What Is Live Rock?

 See what we mean?
 For now, we just wanted to make our point on this matter, but in Live Rock Part, 5 - Tips For Buying LR Locally or Online, this topic is covered in greater detail by means of asking a supplier questions about what type of live rock you will be receiving.

 Live rock becomes the main biological nitrification base or biological filter of a saltwater aquarium, while at the same time enhances the look of the aquarium and provides shelter for the inhabitants.
 To better understand what purpose live rock serves in an aquarium, Delbeek explains it like this:

 "The use of live rock immediately introduces into the aquarium numerous algae, bacteria and small invertebrates all of which contribute to the overall quality of the aquarium water.
-Live rock has just as much, if not more, surface area for bacteria than a trickle filter.
+Live rock has just as much, if not more, surface area for bacteria as a trickle filter.
 Since live rock in the aquarium contains various types of bacteria, algae, and corals, waste products such as ammonia, nitrate, and phosphate can have a number of fates.
 Ammonia, nitrate, and phosphate are readily assimilated by algae and photosynthetic corals growing on and in the rock.
 Ammonia can also be quickly converted into nitrate by the bacteria on and in the rock.

 This nitrate can be absorbed by the algae and corals, or bacteria can denitrify it in proximity to the nitrate producing bacteria." --

 No matter what type of live rock you choose to use, as you may know, a biological filter base has to cycle and settle for your aquarium to run properly, and this pertains to the curing of live rock as well.